Conditional Gradient Methods: Improved convergence rates

 where $v = \argmax_{u \in \mathcal{X}} \innp{\nabla f(x)}{x - u}$. \begin{proof} To take advantage of the ball \(B(x^*, r)\) being in \(\mathcal{X}\), we compare the Frank–Wolfe vertex \(v\) with the point of the ball with minimal product with \(\nabla f(x)\), instead of comparing with \(x^{*}\).
 I.e., we consider \(x^{*} - r z\), where \(z\) is a point with \(\norm{z} = 1\) and \(\innp{\nabla f(x)}{z} = \dualnorm{\nabla f(x)}\).
 Therefore,

 By rearranging and using \(\innp{\nabla f(x)}{x - x^{*}} \geq 0\) we obtain the claim

 \end{proof} \end{proposition}

 Having established the scaling condition, we immediately obtain the following theorem.
-Similar results apply to sharp objective functions \(f\) \citep[see][]{kerdreux2018restarting}.
-We will discuss sharp objective functions in Section~\ref{sec:adaptive_rates}.
-See \citet[Proposition~8]{gutman2020condition} for using generalizations of smoothness and sharpness.
+Similar results apply to sharp objective functions \(f\) \citep[see][]{kerdreux2018restarting}, which we will discuss in Section~\ref{sec:adaptive_rates}.
+See also \citet[Proposition~8]{gutman2020condition} for using generalizations of smoothness and sharpness.
+The following theorem also has a straightforward generalization when the domain \(\mathcal{X}\) is not full dimensional, i.e., the optimum \(x^{*}\) lies in the \emph{relative} interior of \(\mathcal{X}\); essentially we restrict to the affine subspace spanned by \(\mathcal{X}\), including the norm of the gradient in the definition of gradient dominance.